minaorangina/tiny-slider/README.md

 ## What's new
 - Using `%` instead of `px` (No more recalculation of each slide width on window resize)
 - Using CSS Mediaqueries if supported
-- Save browser capbility values to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), so they will not be recheck again until browser get upgraded or user clear the localStorage manuelly.
+- Save browser capbility values to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), so they will not be recheck again until browser get upgraded or user clear the localStorage manually.
 - More options available for `responsive`.
 (Start from [v2.1.0](https://github.com/ganlanyuan/tiny-slider/releases/tag/v2.1.0), [issue 53](https://github.com/ganlanyuan/tiny-slider/issues/53))
 - Insert `controls` and `nav` _before_ slider instead of after ([issue 4](https://github.com/ganlanyuan/tiny-slider/issues/4))
 - Move `autoplay` button out of `nav` container.
 (Start from [v2.1.0](https://github.com/ganlanyuan/tiny-slider/releases/tag/v2.1.0))